MananDesai1783/MananDesai1783/README.md

  robust toolkit including Power BI, SQL, Python, Advanced Excel, and Tableau.
 Skilled in data extraction, transformation, cleaning, analysis, visualization, and reporting.
 Proficient in A/B testing, ETL processes, and workflow optimization.

-#### 📚 Graduated in December 2024 with a Master's in Information Technology & Analytics Degree from Rutgers Business School - Newark
+#### 📚 Graduated in December 2024 with a Master's in Data Science Degree from Rutgers University
 #### 💻 Working as a Data Analyst at CVS Health, I provide teams with the solutions to analytical requirements and support product and business development strategies with my problem-solving capabilities

 ### 👩‍💻 Work Experience